vg1u23/Code-for-Bioinformatic-study/lecture.md

    --o-filtered-table final_table_filtered.qza

 description:
 --p-min-frequency command filters out features that have fewer than 50 counts across all samples.
-Features that occurs less than 50 times will be retained.
+Features that occur more than 50 times will be retained.
 --p-min-sample: filters out features that appear in fewer than 2 samples